abiiranathan/csvparser/README.md

-# CSV Parser Library
+# csvparser

-This library provides functions for parsing CSV (Comma-Separated Values) data.
-It allows you to read and manipulate CSV files with ease.
+A simple CSV parser library for C.

 ## Features